SQL SUBSTRING Function

 Code language: SQL (Structured Query Language) (sql)

-The following statement uses the POSITION function to return the position of the dot character (.) in the string.
+The following statement uses the SUBSTRING() function with the POSITION function to return the extension of the domain name sqlutorial.org:

 SELECT